Yellow-legged Hornet

-Introduced to France in 2004 where it has spread rapidly.
-A number of sightings have been recorded in the UK since 2016, including Devon with the Tamar Valley National Landscape located in an area vulnerable to increased Asian hornet activity.
+Formerly called the Asian hornet, the Yellow-legged hornet was introduced to France in 2004 where it has spread rapidly.
+A number of sightings have been recorded in the UK since 2016 including Devon, with the Tamar Valley National Landscape located in an area vulnerable to increased Yellow-legged hornet activity.

 There is a rapid increase in numbers in other counties along the south coast last year and a number of the insects being inadvertently brought to the UK from mainland France.

-A highly aggressive predator of native insects.
-Poses a significant threat to honey bees and other pollinators.
-The Asian hornet should not be confused with the smaller, native European Hornet.
+A highly aggressive predator of native insects, this species poses a significant threat to honey bees and native pollinators.
+The Yellow-legged hornet should not be confused with the smaller, native European hornet.

-The ‘Yellow-legged’ Asian hornet could decimate our pollinators so it is important to have everyone actively looking for it.
+This highly predatory hornet could decimate our pollinators, so it is important to have everyone actively looking for it.

 Do not disturb an active nest.